“My parents are SO embarrassing!”

 Jamie, Athens, OH

 I guess I feel embarrassed when my mom treats me like a young kid.
-And I’m taller than her.
+And I’m taller than she is.

 Nate, Dayton, OH